WHAT’S DIFFERENT ABOUT DOZENS?

 “As a new business we wanted a progressive trading venue that would be open and adaptable to our needs whilst still providing benefits to our retail customers, including an ISA eligible exchange for our fixed interest bonds.
 We had great conversations with NEX Exchange and were delighted to select them as the exchange for our first proprietary product.”

-“By simply treating the 5% as a cost of building an entire offering around savers.
+How is Dozens able to offer this rate?
+According to a blog post on their website: “By simply treating the 5% as a cost of building an entire offering around savers.
 Why?
 Because we believe in the importance of having a high-interest product for people who are just starting to save and experience interest, which is why we’re willing to fund this product from the revenues earned from our other products.”

 Dozens’ listed fixed interest 5% pa bonds are available on the app, in limited monthly issuances.
 The allocation of bonds works through a bidding process, in which smaller bids are favoured over larger ones, to give most value back to first time and small savers.

-In the 18 months since Dozens started life it has shown how agility and cleverness can outpace retail finance giants
+In the 18 months since Dozens started life, it has shown how agility and cleverness can outpace retail finance giants

 For Dozens’ separate thematic investment shelf, a platform fee of 0.5% p.a. is applied, says Dozens “only on the days where [the customer’s] investment is equal to or higher than the amount [they’ve] contributed”.
 As with its overall business model not relying on debt, when it comes to investments Dozens is set up in a way where they can monly do well when the customer does, aligning incentives across the board.